xlwang233/Into-the-Unknown/README.md

 # Into-the-Unknown
 Welcome!
-This is the repository for our paper -- **_Into the Unknown: Applying Inductive Spatial-Semantic Location Embeddings for Predicting Individuals’ Mobility Beyond Visited Places_**.
+This is the repository for our paper -- **_Into the Unknown: Applying Inductive Spatial-Semantic Location Embeddings for Predicting Individuals’ Mobility Beyond Visited Places_** (preprint: https://arxiv.org/abs/2506.14070).

 ## Table of Contents